veronikakvr/deepof-umap-hdbscan/README.md

 ## Results

-- Cluster validation metrics are printed in the terminal or notebook output.
+- Cluster validation metrics are printed in the notebook output.
 - Visualizations include violin plots and scatter UMAP embeddings colored by clusters.

 ## Citing